LeonGrothus/pygame-pinball/README.md

 You can start the Pinball game in two ways:

 1. Run the `main` function directly.
-2. Use the "Run Workspace" launch configuration provided for Visual Studio Code.
+2. You can use the "Run Workspace" launch configuration provided for Visual Studio Code.
+However, please note that this is a debug configuration, and it may cause the game to run slower than usual.

 ## Game Controls